 In all provinces, respiratory and COVID-19 emergency department consultations are decreasing following a peak in late November/December 2021 which corresponded with the fourth SARS-CoV-2 wave.
-Respiratory consultations in all age groups slightly increased in the first 2 weeks of April, then declined, before increasing and peaking in late June/early July 2021 for adults aged ≥20 years.
-Recently, respiratory and COVID-19 emergency department consultations are on the decline following the recent fourth wave in adults aged ≥20 years and in KwaZulu Natal province.
-Respiratory consultations have been increasing in those aged 0-19 years, in the Western Cape, Eastern Cape and Gauteng with levels above projected levels.
+Respiratory consultations in all age groups slightly increased in the first 2 weeks of April 2021, then declined, before increasing and peaking in late June/early July 2021 for adults aged \geq 20 years.
+Recently, respiratory and COVID-19 emergency department consultations are on the decline following the recent fourth wave in all provinces and in adults aged \geq 20 years.
+During March 2022, respiratory consultations have increased to proportions above projected levels in those aged 0-19 years, but have been decreasing recently.

 Figure 1.
-Weekly hospital admissions among individuals aged ≥5 years in six provinces (black), relative to admissions expected in the absence of COVID-19 (blue band).
+Weekly hospital admissions among individuals aged ≥5 years in seven provinces (black), relative to admissions expected in the absence of COVID-19 (blue band).
 The red line is the number of COVID-coded admissions (U07).
-The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - February 20, 2022), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
+The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - April 17, 2022), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
 The left y-axis refers to all cause respiratory admissions (J00-J99 & U07), and the right y-axis refers to COVID-coded (U07) admissions.

 Figure 2.
 Weekly hospital admissions by age group (black), relative to admissions expected in the absence of COVID-19 (blue band).
 The red line is the number of COVID-coded admissions (U07).
-The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - February 20, 2022), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
+The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - April 17, 2022), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
 The left y-axis refers to all cause respiratory admissions (J00-J99 & U07), and the right y-axis refers to COVID-coded (U07) admissions.

 Figure 3.
-Weekly general practitioner consultations among individuals aged ≥5 years in five provinces (black), relative to consultations expected in the absence of COVID-19 (blue band).
+Weekly general practitioner consultations among individuals aged ≥5 years in four provinces (black), relative to consultations expected in the absence of COVID-19 (blue band).
 The red line is the number of COVID-coded consultations (U07).
-The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - February 20, 2022), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
+The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - April 17, 2022), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
 The left y-axis refers to all cause respiratory consultations (J00-J99 & U07), and the right y-axis refers to COVID-coded (U07) consultations.

 Figure 4.
 Weekly general practitioner consultations by age group (black), relative to consultations expected in the absence of COVID-19 (blue band).
 The red line is the number of COVID-coded consultations (U07).
-The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - February 20, 2022), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
+The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - April 17, 2022), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
 The left y-axis refers to all cause respiratory consultations (J00-J99 & U07), and the right y-axis refers to COVID-coded (U07) consultations.